 In an ideal world, all strategies should be developed to form a natural part of the consumer journey.
 Businesses should focus on enabling potential clients with optimized content that interests and benefits them, rather than simply bombarding them with content in the hopes that it has the desired effect.

-To get the most out of any campaign it is worth considering the following points:
+To get the most out of content marketing campaigns and use content syndication for lead generation, it is worth considering the following points:

 A sensible approach sees companies work with clients to test effective strategies on a limited budget before identifying those networks best placed to maximize effectiveness.

 As detailed in the introduction, the best type of content to syndicate is shareable.
 Interactive content is even better, and metrics from this can be tracked and qualified.

 Content should be tailored to the consumer and designed to nurture them through different stages of the consumer journey.
 As detailed in the Demand Gen Report 2020, buyers are increasingly reliant on content to drive sales, with 67% of respondents claiming they relied more on content to inform purchasing in 2020 than the year before.

 But beware, there are boundaries and Google penalties exist for those companies that employ “black hat” SEO techniques.
 Or in other words, who create low-quality content full of guideline violations like keyword stuffing.

 Multiple platforms and channels exist to ensure companies can find the right outlet for their